 On the other hand, taxes on goods can be collected more easily since there are fewer places from where it has to be collected.
-Excise duty is collected from factories, customs duty from international airports and seaports and sales tax from traders and shopkeepers.
+GST is collected from factories, traders and others, customs duty from international airports and seaports.
 As compared with income tax to be paid by individuals, the government finds it easier to keep a track of these factory records or shops.

 Even here, there are those who try to escape taxes by showing lower production than has actually taken place.
-Sales tax is evaded on a wide scale.
+Tax is evaded on a wide scale.
 Some traders, by not issuing proper bills or recording it in their official registers, show much lower sales than what actually occurred.
-VAT, as we saw in this chapter, is intended to reduce the evasion of taxes on goods and services.
+GST, as we saw in this chapter, is intended to reduce the evasion of taxes on goods and services.

-- 1. Annual budget

-- 2. Black money

-- 3. Value Added Tax
+1. Annual budget 2.
+Black money 3.
+Value Added Method

-- 4. Corporate tax

-- 5. Direct tax

-- 6. Indirect tax
+5. Direct tax 6.
+Indirect tax 4.
+Corporate tax

-7. Income tax
+7. Income tax 8.
+Goods and Services Tax

-- 1. Why does the government need a budget?
+1. Why does the government need a budget?
 Why does the budget talk of taxes?

-(AS1) - 2.
-What is the difference between income tax and excise duty?
-(AS1) - 3.
-You are expected to pay taxes on steel, matches, clocks, cloth, iron; a tax increase on which of these would affect the prices of other commodities the most and why?(AS1) - 4.
+- 2. What is the difference between income tax and excise duty? - 3.
+You are expected to pay taxes on steel, matches, clocks, cloth, iron; a tax increase on which of these would affect the prices of other commodities the most and why? - 4.
 Ordinary food items, such as grain, pulses, oil are used by all.
-Then why is it said that imposing tax on them will have a greater effect on the poor?
-(AS4) - 5.
+Then why is it said that imposing tax on them will have a greater effect on the poor? - 5.
 Tax on income or tax on commodities; which of the two affects the rich more and which affects the poor more?
-Explain with reasons.
-(AS1) - 6.
-How would VAT reduce the evasion of taxes on goods?
-(AS1) - 7.
-What is the difference between Excise duty and Customs duty?
-(AS1) - 8.
+Explain with reasons. - 6.
+How would VAT reduce the evasion of taxes on goods? - 7.
+What is the difference between Excise duty and Customs duty? - 8.
 Wha are the possible reasons for like in the bus fares? - 9.
-Read the paragraph under the heading 'Direct Taxes' (Income Tax is charged only for ...) and answer the following: (AS2) - Why do high income earners pay more tax? - 10.
-What is the effect of black money on our economy?
-(AS6)
+Read the paragraph under the heading 'Direct Taxes' (Income Tax is charged only for ...) and answer the following:

+Why do high income earners pay more tax?

+10. What is the effect of black money on our economy?